o0Adrian/flet-mvc/README.md

 **The commands:**

 - `flet-mvc start`: Creates the most basic MVC template for a flet app.
+It also includes the most basic usage of [Datapoints](#datapoints).
 - `flet-mvc routes`: Creates the basic MVC template for a routed flet app.
 - `flet-mvc tabs`: Creates the basic MVC template for a flet app that uses tabs. (advanced)